Tommy Hilfiger (company): 21st century

 In 2001, women's intimate apparel was introduced.
 After sales and net income faltered in 2001, the company's sales in 2002 totaled $1.87 billion.
 Overall between 2000 and 2009, sales slipped from around $1.9 billion to $700 million.
 During the same time period, however, Hilfiger's European sales steadily rose to $1.13 billion.
 In 2003, Hilfiger executive Fred Gehring and Hilfiger decided to further invest in the brand's growing overseas audience by re-focusing on the brand's original style, "classic American cool," and designing the clothes out of New York City.
 Gehring also adapted the business model to suit European retail culture, pursuing partnerships with European department stores and with smaller boutiques, signing 4,500 of them in 15 countries.
 Hilfiger also strove to retain the designer brand exclusivity of the Hilfiger label by signing a deal to distribute the best-selling Hilfiger lines at Macy's only.

 Hilfiger has endorsed products such as True Star, a fragrance, which was released in 2004 with Beyoncé Knowles as poster girl.
 True Star would go on to win a FiFi Award for Best New Commercial Fragrance.
-By 2004, the Tommy Hilfiger Corporation company had revenues of $1.8 approximately billion and 5,400 employees.
+By 2004, the Tommy Hilfiger Corporation company had revenues of approximately $1.8 billion and 5,400 employees.
 In 2006, Tommy Hilfiger sold Tommy Hilfiger Inc. for $1.6 billion, or $16.80 a share, to Apax Partners, a private investment company.
 After the acquisition Gehring assumed control of the American headquarters of Tommy Hilfiger as well as Europe.
 Gehring and Hilfiger narrowed their focus in the United States to the profitable core sportswear line, and U.S. sales began to rise in 2010.

 In March 2010, Phillips-Van Heusen (PVH Corp.) bought the Tommy Hilfiger Corporation for $3 billion, in a deal that was nearly seven times what PVH had paid for Calvin Klein in 2003.
 Fred Gehring, who launched Hilfiger's European division in 1996, assumed the role of Hilfiger's CEO.
 Daniel Grieder was appointed CEO of Tommy Hilfiger Group in July 2014.
 Former CEO Gehring was made executive chairman of Tommy Hilfiger Group and was appointed vice chairman of PVH.

 In January 2015, Tommy Hilfiger debuted a digital sales showroom at its New York City headquarters, which the publication WGSN opined would "transform the traditional buying process."
 With plans to open showrooms in other cities, Hilfiger described the showroom as "an innovation of the order process with cost saving potentials along the whole value chain."

 In August 2015, Gehring stepped down as Tommy Hilfiger Group's chairman, though he retained his role at PVH.
 Tommy Hilfiger remains the company's principal designer, leading the design teams and overseeing the entire creative process.

 In 2020, PVH announced that as part of their animal welfare policy, the company does not use exotic skins and would be banning their use in Tommy Hilfiger collections when "our annual update of that policy is released."

 In 2021, Tommy Hilfiger released their first genderless collection in collaboration with Indya Moore.